Go Green Leasing is part of the Bridle Group and a trading name of Hanborough Enterprises Limited (‘the Company’, ‘Us’, ‘We’ or ‘Our’).

 The Company uses the following key performance indicators (KPIs) to measure how effective we are in ensuring slavery and human trafficking is not taking place in any part of our business or supply chains including requiring all staff to have completed training on modern slavery on an annual basis.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Slavery and Human Trafficking Statement for the year ending 31 December 2019.
+This statement is made according to section 54(1) of the Modern Slavery Act 2015 and constitutes our Slavery and Human Trafficking Statement.
 It has been approved by the Board of Directors, who will review and update it annually.